silentsilas/silentsilas.com/content/norobots/fsznq76d2v.md

 ---
 You must have scanned my business card.

-Or you spent a lot of time guessing the URL.
-This page URL only has alphanumeric lowercase characters, which means there are (26 letters + 10 numbers) 36 possibilities per character.
-Since there are 10 characters, that leaves you with 36<sup>10</sup> = 3,656,158,440,062,976 total alphanumeric lowercase combinations.
-Divide that by half for how many guesses it would take on average to randomly guess the URL.
+Or you spent a lot of time guessing the URL. fsznq76d2v only has alphanumeric characters, all lowercase, which means there are 36 possibilities per character (26 letters + 10 numbers).
 Let's assume someone could use their GPU to try 100 billion URLs per second<a href="#ref0">[0]</a>

 <code>
 <pre style="background-color: rgb(40, 40, 40); padding: 10px; overflow: auto;">
+26 + 10 = 36 possibilities per character
-3656158440062976 = total possible URL combinations
+36<sup>10</sup> = 3656158440062976 total combinations for 10 characters
-3656158440062976 / 2 = 1828079220031488 guesses needed to find it on average
+3656158440062976 / 2 = 1828079220031488 guesses needed on average to find "fsznq76d2v"
 1828079220031488 / 100000000000 = 18280 seconds
-18280 / 60 / 60 = ~5 hours on average to find this URL
+18280 / 60 / 60 = ~5 hours on average to find "fsznq76d2v"
 </pre>
 </code>